How to Nominate

 All materials must be submitted in English, in plain text format.
 Each nomination involves several components:

-- The candidate's ACM username (email of record) or membership number.
-For assistance and to verify membership eligibility, contact firstname.lastname@example.org
+- The candidate's email as listed on/associated with ACM membership record.
+For assistance and to verify membership eligibility, contact email@example.com

 - Suggested citation if the candidate is selected.
 This should be a concise statement (maximum of 15 words) describing the key technical or professional accomplishment for which the candidate merits this distinction.
 Note that the final wording will be at the discretion of the Fellows Committee.